The full picture of content marketing in customer and business context with tons of resources to make you and your audiences succeed.

 Content marketing: what is it?

 There are many definitions regarding content marketing.
-However, these definitions and the term content marketing as such have become meaningless, even if we will hear it for many years to come, until it has reached the ‘plateau of productivity’ and the term might eventually disappear as content marketing becomes mainstream.
+However, these definitions and the term as such become meaningless, even if we will hear it for many years to come, until it might eventually disappear as content marketing becomes mainstream.

-The practices and principles of ‘good’ content marketing are here to stay, regardless of the definitions and even as content marketing – rightfully and obviously – continues to already be part of good, integrated and customer-centric marketing.
-In the interview on the right at our Content Marketing Conference 2014 Doug Kessler elaborates on what content marketing is and how to be successfull at it.
+The practices and principles of ‘good’ content marketing, however, are here to stay, regardless of the definitions and even as content marketing – rightfully and obviously – continues to already be part of good, integrated and customer-centric marketing.
+We like the no-nonsense way in which expert Doug Kessler looks at the term, as you can see in the quote.

 Given the fact that content plays a role in virtually all marketing techniques and tactics, there are no goals that can’t be reached using content.

-However, from a content marketing perspective, we see that marketers focus on some key goals such as:
+However, in practice we see that marketers focus on some key goals such as: